Some visit links earn us a commission.

 Quick verdict

-That said, Push Health wins on specific dimensions.
+Push Health is the better pick for most patients on overall scoring.
 The bring-your-own-doctor option.
 Push Health is a marketplace that connects patients directly to independent licensed clinicians.
 No monthly membership, no clinic.
 Each provider sets their own consultation and refill fees.
 Good for self-directed patients with prior GLP-1 experience.

 Side-by-side